Christmas Holiday Hours

-Farmers Bank will be closed for Thanksgiving on Thursday, November 28th.
+Farmers Bank will close at noon on Tuesday, Dec.
+24th and remain closed all day Wednesday, Dec.
+25th in observance of Christmas.
 Online and Mobile Banking will still be available.
-Normal hours will resume on Friday, November 29th.
+Normal hours will resume on Thursday, Dec.
+26th.

 Skip to Content